-However, during the last years, Greece has seen a massive number of solo travelers; therefore, hostels and shared accommodation have become more and more popular on the islands.
+However, during the last years, Greece has seen a massive number of solo travelers; therefore, hostels and shared accommodations have become increasingly popular on the islands.
 This will make things easier if you are backpacking Greece on your own.

-If you’re visiting off-season, the bigger islands are more tourist-friendly in the sense that they have more to offer since many locals also live there all year round.
-You will find places to stay and to eat as well as entertainment more easily all year round.
+If you’re visiting off-season, the bigger islands are more tourist-friendly because they have more to offer since many locals also live there all year round.
+You will find places to stay, eat, and entertainment more easily all year round.
 This is the case with islands such as Crete, Rhodes, Kos, Zakynthos, and Corfu; they have so much to offer that they are good to visit any time of the year.

 However, if you prefer popular islands such as Mykonos, Paros, or Santorini, or lesser-known and smaller islands, such as Sifnos, Serifos, or tranquil Patmos, then the time to visit is in summer.
 Except for Santorini, which is crowded all year round!

 The biggest Greek island is a fantastic destination for solo travel.
 The local population is known all over Greece for being exceptionally hospitable, offering a warm welcome to visitors.
 It is safe for female travelers, and its principal towns are open and alive all year round.

 Depending on the kind of traveler you are, visiting different points of the island can be done either on your own, renting a car, or trusting the extensive bus network.
 The island is relatively big, and visiting both the eastern and western coasts can take plenty of time.